sockeqwe/website-old/_posts/2014-10-01-ParcelablePlease.md

 ##Conclusion
 Annotation Processor can reduce writing boilerplate code to make a class `Parcelable`. `AutoParcel` is a very promising approach.
 Unfortunately there are issues with other third party libraries.
 I really would love to use `AutoParcel` but right now (from my point of view) it's not the best solution for the most of my apps.
 In the meantime you may find `ParcelablePlase` useful.
 However, I will keep an eye on you AutoParcel!

+In my next post I want to talk about [AnnotatedAdapter](http://hannesdorfmann.com/android/annotatedadapter), an annotation processor for RecyclerView's adapter.